openharmony/arkcompiler_cangjie_ark_interop/doc/API_Reference/source_en/apis/AbilityKit/cj-apis-bundle_manager.md

 public let appIdentifier: String
 ```

 **Description:** The unique identifier of the application, uniformly assigned by the cloud.
-This ID remains unchanged throughout the application's lifecycle, including version upgrades, certificate changes, developer key changes, application transfers, etc.
+This ID remains unchanged throughout the application's lifecycle, including version upgrades, certificate changes, developer key pair changes, and application transfers.

 **Type:** String